dstack-js/dstack/docs/README.md

 ## Introduction

-DStack was created to bring together some of the popular libraries for the decentralized web into a single ecosystem
+DStack was created to bring together some of the popular libraries/technologies (like [IPFS](https://ipfs.io)) for the decentralized web into a single ecosystem

 ## What DStack offers